This article will be the last one that presents the current state of play and the five categories of actors fighting in

 Aymen Jawad Al Tamimi evaluates the relationships between JAN and ISIS, where they sometimes designate the same entity, but not always, through a meticulous and thorough regional analyses:

 Dr Helene Lavoix, PhD Lond (International Relations), is the President/CEO of The Red Team Analysis Society.
 She is specialised in strategic foresight and warning for national and international security issues.
-Her current focus is on the COVID-19 Pandemic, methodology of SF&W, radicalisation as well as artificial intelligence and quantum tech and security.
-She teaches at Master level at SciencesPo-PSIA.
+Her current focus is on the rise of China, the COVID-19 Pandemic, the methodology of SF&W, radicalisation as well as new tech and security.